calvogenerico/nochoices/README.md

   - `as_pin_mut`
   - `unwrap_unchecked`

-- Typescript does not have anything related to `Result` type, so the following were also omitted:
+- Methods tha interact with `Result` type, because typescript has no analog feature to that:
   - `ok_or`
   - `ok_or_else`
   - `transpose`

+- Methods that transform into slice.
+Still, there is a kind of similar behavior with `#toArray`.
   - `as_slice`
   - `as_mut_slice`

-- Certain methods are related to traits that do not have so much sense in ts.
-Those were omitted. `toArray` kind of encapsulates the behavior of some of this, though.
+- Methods related to traits that are harder to match to typescript.
   - `into_iter`
   - `iter`
   - `iter_mut`